KAYITARES/quizorform/README.md

 #### Quiz form is a website designed to test HTML and CSS learners, December 20th 2018
 #### By **KAYITARE cynthia.**
 ## Description
 Quiz form is a website that is designed to test HTML and CSS learners.
 The main objective is to test their progress in the  HTML and CSS lessons.
-The quiz have fiftheen(15) question and is markto /15.learner have to answer all question in order to get the results.
+The quiz have fiftheen(15) question and is markto /15.
 ## Setup/Installation Requirements
 * Open your computer or smart phone
 * Connect to internet